redsox2002/SREChallenge/Terraform/README.md

 Terraform will create infrastructure in AWS EC2 as well as configure the instances with nginx and run TestInfra unit tests.
 This is a single click solution and tries to make everything as automated as possible.

+# Before Using

+1. Down and install Terraform for your operating system (https://www.terraform.io/downloads.html)
+2. Clone this repo and `cd` into the `Terraform` folder.
+3. Run `terraform init` which will initialize the working directory with Terraform files for the cloud provider (AWS in this case).

 # Basic Usage

 1. Run `export AWS_ACCESS_KEY_ID=` and `export AWS_SECRET_ACCESS_KEY=`